-R CMD BATCH R_OPTIONS '--args COMMANDLINE_ARGUMENTS' Rscript.R outfile.R would be a natural format.
+R CMD BATCH R\OPTIONS '--args COMMANDLINE\ARGUMENTS' Rscript.R outfile.R would be a natural format.
 R CMD BATCH does not follow this syntax.
-Instead, it will interpret COMMANDLINE_ARGUMENTS as the name of your scipt, and Rscript.R as the outfile.
-This will result in your script being overwritten, usually by an error message.
+Instead, it will interpret COMMANDLINE\ARGUMENTS as the name of your scipt, and

 What is unusual about this syntax is that most unix programs take arguments in the form --arg value separated by the space, which would mean that